poslegm/scala-phash/README.md

 # Scala pHash

 Scala fork of [pHash](http://phash.org) library.
 This library identifies whether images are similar.
 Original pHash uses CImg library for image processing but I could not find CImg for jvm.
-Therefore I use ```java.awt``` and [scrimage](https://github.com/sksamuel/scrimage) for image processing.
+Therefore I use ```java.awt``` and self-made functions for image processing.
 Consequently, results of my library is different from original phash.
 # How to use
 My library implements three Perceptual Hashing algorithms: Radial Hash, DCT hash and Marr hash.
 [More info about it](http://www.phash.org/docs/pubs/thesis_zauner.pdf).
 Create ```lib``` directory in your project and add .jar files to it ([scala 2.11](https://github.com/poslegm/scala-phash/tree/master/jars/2.11), [scala2.12](https://github.com/poslegm/scala-phash/tree/master/jars/2.12)).